tokyo-indies/tokyoindies.com/content/en/faq.md

 ## Can I demo my game at the event?

 Yes!
 Normally you can set up a demo using your own equipment in any open space on a first-come first-served basis.
-Note that some months we have a Theme Night, and allow reservations for games of a specific genre.
-See our [Twitter](https://twitter.com/tokyo_indies) for the latest news, where we'll be sure to announce any theme night.

 ## Do I need to make games to attend?